 We lease our offices and do not own any real estate.
-As of December 31, 2020, we leased approximately 326,983 square feet of office space at our corporate headquarters at 9300/9302 Lee Highway, Fairfax, Virginia (in the Washington, D.C. metropolitan area) through December 2022 (the "Fairfax Offices").
-The Fairfax Offices house a portion of our operations and almost all of our corporate functions, including most of our staff within executive management, treasury, accounting, legal, human resources, business and corporate development, facilities management, information services, and contracts, which will eventually move to the Reston location discussed below.
+As of December 31, 2019, we leased approximately 326,983 square feet of office space at our corporate headquarters at 9300/9302 Lee Highway, Fairfax, Virginia (in the Washington, D.C. metropolitan area) through December 2022 (the "Fairfax Offices").
+The Fairfax Offices house a portion of our operations and almost all of our corporate functions, including most of our staff within executive management, treasury, accounting, legal, human resources, business and corporate development, facilities management, information services, and contracts.

 On October 24, 2019, we entered into a new commercial lease agreement for our corporate headquarters in Reston, Virginia.
-The new lease commences on March 1, 2022, the anticipated date we will take control of the property and commence buildout and extends through April 30, 2039 and provides for the lease by us of approximately 208,000 square feet of space.
+The new lease commences on March 1, 2022, the anticipated date we will take control of the property and commence buildout, and extends through April 30, 2039 and provides for the lease by us of approximately 208,000 square feet of space.
 Total base rent payable over the extended lease period is approximately \$154.9 million.
 We have two options to extend the term of the lease for an additional consecutive ten-year period under each option, or four options to extend the lease for an additional consecutive five-year period under each option with respect to the entire premises.

-As of December 31, 2020, we had leases in place for approximately 1.3 million square feet of office space in more than 75 office locations throughout the U.S. and around the world, with various lease terms expiring over the next fourteen years.
-As of December 31, 2020, approximately 15,380 square feet of the space we leased was subleased to other parties.
-We continually review our need for office space and we believe that our current office space, as well as other future office space we expect to be able to obtain in the lease marketplace, will be sufficient to meet our office space needs.
+As of December 31, 2019, we had leases in place for approximately 1.4 million square feet of office space in more than 90 office locations throughout the U.S. and around the world, with various lease terms expiring over the next nine years.
+As of December 31, 2019, approximately 13,325 square feet of the space we leased was subleased to other parties.
+We believe that our current office space, as well as other office space we expect to be able to lease, will meet our needs for the next several years.
+Lastly, a portion of our operations staff is housed at client-provided facilities, pursuant to the terms of a number of our client contracts.